spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 * Contains:
   * A character with a PlayerController with key bindings for adding and removing a component.
 * To setup the gym:
-  * Adjust the settings in "SpatialOS Settings -> Editor Settings -> Launch -> Launch configuration file options -> Server Workers" to include 4 servers in a 2x2 grid.
-    * Set both "Rectangle grid column count" and "Rectangle grid row count" to 2
-    * Set "Instances to launch in editor" to 4
+  * Configure the settings to launch 4 workers (see the load balancing notes above).
 * To test the gym:
     * Move the character until the inspector shows that the EntityACL and other server simulated components are on different workers
     * Press "R" to add the TestDynamicComponent to the character.